ryonakae/figma-plugin-sync-variables-with-notion/README.md

 ## 📮 Support

-If you have any problem or feedback, please use the [GitHub Issues](https://github.com/ryonakae/figma-plugin-sync-variables-with-notion/issues).
+If you have any problems or feedback, please use the [GitHub Issues](https://github.com/ryonakae/figma-plugin-sync-variables-with-notion/issues).

 ---

-This plugin is made by Ryo Nakae 🙎‍♂️.
+This plugin was created by Ryo Nakae 🙎‍♂️.

 - https://brdr.jp
 - https://x.com/ryo_dg